joyeeteoh/Fetal-Abdominal-Circumference-Estimation-System/README.md

 An automated deep learning–based web system for estimating fetal abdominal circumference (AC) from ultrasound images.

-FetoVision integrates deep learning image translation and medical image segmentation within a full-stack web application, enabling automated fetal biometry analysis for research and academic purposes.
+FetoVision integrates deep learning image translation and medical image segmentation within a full-stack web application to support automated fetal biometry analysis for academic purposes.

 To address differences in image quality, the system applies a BMI-aware inference approach that selects different deep learning pipelines based on maternal body composition.